ISSN: 1307-5888 | E-ISSN: 2757-7392 | Contact

 Background and Aim: The present study aimed to determine the effect of hepatic steatosis, as detected by liver biopsy, on Hepatitis B surface antigen (HbsAg) seroclearance and disease progression in patients infected with hepatitis B virus (HBV).

-Material and Methods: Patients with chronic HBV infection and chronic hepatitis B (CHB) from an existing cohort of HBV-infected patients were enrolled.
+Material and Methods: Patients with chronic HBV infection and chronic hepatitis B (CHB) from an existing cohort of HBV-infected pa-tients were enrolled.

+Results: This study included 296 patients: 186 with chronic HBV in-fection and 110 with CHB.
+Patients with chronic HBV infection were older (p=0.006), and exhibited a higher prevalence of wild-type mutants (p<0.001).
+At the baseline liver biopsy, 31% of the patients had hep-atosteatosis.
 Thirty-two patients (11%) achieved HBsAg loss during the follow-up period; 72% had HBsAg seroconversion to anti-HBs.
-Multivariable Cox regression showed that the stage of HBV disease (chronic HBV infection vs. CHB) (Hazard ratio [HR]: 6.385, Confidence interval [CI]: 1.513–26.941, p=0.012) and grading of hepatosteatosis at baseline liver biopsy (HR: 4.699, CI: 1.662–13.286, p=0.004) were predictors of HBsAg seroclearance.
+Multi-variable Cox regression showed that the stage of HBV disease (chronic HBV infection vs. CHB) (Hazard ratio [HR]: 6.385, Confidence interval [CI]: 1.513–26.941, p=0.012) and grading of hepatosteatosis at baseline liver biopsy (HR: 4.699, CI: 1.662–13.286, p=0.004) were predictors of HBsAg seroclearance.

-Conclusion: hepatic steatosis was associated with a functional cure for chronic HBV infection; however, it also causes disease progression in HBV-infected patients.
+Conclusion: Hepatic steatosis was associated with a functional cure for chronic HBV infection; however, it also causes disease progression in HBV-infected patients.